 Braid (10-15 Lb.) + Wire Leader = Pike (25-35 Lb.
 Braid for Musky)

-If your just getting started fishing, and not sure what you are targeting I recommend reading our How to Fish guide.
+If you’re just getting started fishing, and not sure what you are targeting I recommend reading our How to Fish ultimate guide.

 When to use Braided Fishing Line?

 But what about Braid Fishing Line its all the rage?
 Totally agree, braided line is incredible.
 It has universal applications if your savvy enough, and is the best option for all levels in Saltwater and Baitcasting reels for Bass.
 I gave the above recommendations as a catch-all to beginners in Freshwater using a spinning combo.

 For Baitcasting reels used to target Largemouth Bass braided line is the staple.
 Braided line doesn’t have memory issues like mono-filament.
 You can cast further and more accurately with braid because it is heavier.
 Spool about 150-200 yds of 10-12 Lb.
 Braided Line onto your typical baitcaster and you’re ready to hit the water.
 Adding a fluorocarbon leader is good for subtle approaches with soft plastics, but often times you can tie the braid directly to your lure for fast retrieves with aggressive Bass.